 Now, as an adult, I make these frosted sugar cookies for my own family.
 I think about the time and the effort it takes, and I remember the years when no one wanted to frost cookies because we were all so involved in our own thing.
 Still, every year, Mimi made cookies, and I have to believe it had less to do with her sweet tooth and more to do with a desire to create something meaningful for her family.
 That small act, the baking and frosting of cookies, somehow became apart of our Christmas season, and it’s all because of Mimi.

 To the mothers and fathers and Mimis and neighbors who sew into the lives of the people around you, I want you to know that it makes a difference.
-Your effort, particularly at this time of year, means something and has the potential to deeply impact lives when done so from a spirit of love.
+Your effort, particularly at this time of year, means something.
+It has the potential to deeply impact lives when done so from a spirit of love.
 Small acts, like a batch of cookies and a few moments around the table, can mark someone so profoundly that, years later, they are moved to tears from the overwhelming sense of love and gratitude that those moments offered their lives.
-I take comfort in knowing that small daily acts for my own children may slowly be filling their little tanks with love.
+I take comfort knowing that daily acts for my own children may be filling their tanks with love.
 Maybe it’s the small things that culminate to a life overflowing with abundance.

-You may already have a favorite Christmas cookie, but if you don’t, I invite you to being enjoying these frosted sugar cookies with your own family.
+You may already have a favorite Christmas cookie.
+If you don’t, I invite you to enjoy these frosted sugar cookies with your own family.
 While not perfect or the prettiest or frilliest or most impressive, these frosted sugar cookies are delicious, and will be a recipe that your people won’t be able to keep their hands off of.
 Promise.

 To make them, we start with the dough.
-Butter and sugar are creamed together before eggs, vanilla, and the dry ingredients are added.
-Once the dough comes together, simply wrap it in plastic wrap and chill to help the dough roll out nicely.
-When you’re ready to bake the cookies, use a floured rolling pin to smooth the dough into a 1/8-1/4″ thick slab on a floured work surface and begin to cut out shapes with medium-sized cookie cutters.
-When your sheet pan is full, place it in the oven until the cookies are barely puffed and set around the edges.
+Butter and sugar cream together before eggs, vanilla, and the dry ingredients add in.
+Once the dough comes together, wrap it in plastic and chill.
+When you’re ready to bake the cookies, use a floured rolling pin to smooth the dough into a 1/8-1/4″ thick slab.
+Next, begin to cut out shapes with medium-sized cookie cutters.
+When your sheet pan is full, place it in the oven until the cookies are barely puffed.

 This recipe for frosted sugar cookies makes a boatload- nearly 4 dozen.
-You’ll want an army of friends to help you frost them, so invite all of your favorites over to get the job done.
-The frosting for these cookies is similar to a buttercream and is the perfect match to the soft and tangy cookies.
-I use gel food coloring to dye the icing and work at frosting them with a simple butter knife, but you can use whatever tools suit you best.
+You’ll need friends to help you frost them, so invite all of your favorites over, okay?
+The frosting for these cookies is similar to a buttercream- the perfect match to the cookies.
+I use gel food coloring to dye the icing and work at frosting them with a simple butter knife; you can use whatever tools suit you best.
 Just have a blast while making them, okay?